shuwens/yavc/README.md

 ## TODO
 - fix the pyenv issue: sometime i have it configured and installed, but sometimes not
+- fix the fold thing: ufo is not working rn

 ## ChangeList
 - Nov 19, 2020: [config nvim with coq and packer using lua](https://github.com/jethrosun/yavc/commit/46628fb7cd72f02c50c9faaf36bf212f8b6d8c85)